kevinszuchet/data-mining/README.md

 - Kevin Szuchet ([@kevinszuchet](https://github.com/kevinszuchet))

 ## Support
-If you have any queries regarding this program, please feel free to contact on of the authors.
+If you have any queries regarding this program, please feel free to contact one of the authors.